 The key is choosing the best eggs, which is why I teamed up with Pete and Gerry’s Organic Eggs.
-Started by a family that has been raising happy chickens for four generations, Pete and Gerry’s now sells free-range and organic eggs from a network of more than 120 small family farms.
+Started by a family that has been raising happy chickens for four generations, Pete and Gerry’s now sells free range organic eggs from a network of more than 120 small family farms.
 When you choose their cartons, you know the hens were happy (not stuffed in tiny cages), the eggs are healthier, and the farmers are making a living.

-Eggs are filled with protein
+Eggs are filled with protein.

 One large egg contains about six grams of protein, meaning eating just a few will provide satiety.
 This is especially great if you’re a vegetarian and are looking for meatless protein sources.

-Eggs are an excellent source of vitamin D
+Eggs are an excellent source of vitamin D.

 You know, the sunshine vitamin?
 It can be hard to get enough when you’re working inside all day AND doing your best to avoid skin cancer.
 Get the vitamin—which is essential for bone health since it helps your body absorb calcium—from eggs, instead.
 Bonus: Eggs also contain other hard-to-find vitamins like B12 and K.

-Eggs are good for your brain (and baby)
+Eggs are good for your brain (and baby).

 Eggs are an amazing source of choline, a micronutrient that is used to make a neurotransmitter that’s important for learning and memory.
 It’s also involved in the methylation cycle, which affects energy and mood, and has been shown to regulate inflammation.
 Finally, choline is essential for pregnant women since it’s important for fetal and infant brain development.

-It’s easier than ever to get high-quality eggs
+It’s easier than ever to get high-quality eggs.

 If you’re concerned about the humane treatment of animals, eating eggs used to be dicey.
 Who could argue keeping a hen in a cage so small it can’t turn around isn’t cruel?
 Companies like Pete and Gerry’s have changed that, giving you a better option.
 Pete and Gerry’s is committed to Certified Humane free-range egg production across all of its product lines, which means its hens have ample outdoor space to roost, scratch, and enjoy their sunny pasture.

-Eggs won’t raise your cholesterol
+Eggs won’t raise your cholesterol.

 Yes, eggs contain cholesterol.
 No, they won’t raise your blood cholesterol levels or increase your risk for heart disease.
 Get the facts on that old line of thinking, here.
-Avoid trans fats and sugar instead, and then crack open an egg for an omelet.
+Avoid trans fats and sugar instead, and then crack open an egg for an omelette.